FerretDB/FerretDB/website/docs/indexes.md

 Suppose you want to find all products with a price greater than `$900`.
 Without an index, each query will need to scan each document in the collection to find the ones that match, which can be resource intensive.

-However, if there’s an index on the `price` field, the query only scans two documents where their prices are greater than $900, instead of all four.
+However, if there's an index on the `price` field, the query only scans two documents where their prices are greater than `$900`, instead of all four.

 ## How to create indexes

-Use the create use the createIndexes() command to create an index on a collection.
+Use the `createIndexes()` command to create an index on a collection.
 This command takes two arguments: a document containing the index key (fields to index), and an optional document specifying the index options.

 You can create single field indexes or compound indexes.